scanton/wolop/app/sunshine.coffee.md

                 message: err.message
                 error: err

-This is the production error handler used so that no stacktraces leaked to user.
+This is the production error handler used so that no stacktraces are leaked to user.

     app.use (err, req, res, next) ->
         res.status err.status or 500